laTruffe79/fullScreenModal/README.md

 # fullScreenModal
-#Beautiful jQuery plugin wick allows you to load a fullscreen modal window
+#Beautiful jQuery plugin wich allows you to load a fullscreen modal window

 #Example of usage :
 #1 - load your jquery library first